KICKOFF: 3:30 p.m. ET

 Banged Up Huskies

 This UConn team is now not only young, but also injured.
-On the defensive side, Eli Thomas, Marshe Terry and Taj Herring-Wilson — all starters at one point or another this season — won’t be available against Cincinnati, leaving that unit even thinner and inexperienced than before.
+On the defensive side, Eli Thomas, Marshe Terry and Taj Herring-Wilson — all starters at one point this season — won’t be available against Cincinnati, leaving that unit even thinner and inexperienced than before.
 On offense, the Huskies will be without wide receiver Keyion Dixon, who has been an effective weapon at times.
 Freshman running back Khyon Gillespie, who played sparingly this season but was a well-regarded recruit, is out for the year after knee surgery.